-- Develop and reinforce strong service ethos and values per the standards of the organization. - Conduct follow-up assessments (on formal and informal complaints) within 45-60 days after complaint resolution to ensure that the complaint is resolved, and no retaliation has occurred. - Use information from confirmed bullying cases to inform the development of improved training to prevent any possible future bullying occurrences. - Review current policies and revise as needed, using information from previous confirmed cases to adapt in areas of blindness or weakness in policies and procedures.
+- Develop and reinforce strong Service ethos and values per organizational standards. - Conduct follow-up assessments (on formal/informal complaints) within 45-60 days after complaint resolution to ensure the complaint is resolved, and no retaliation has occurred. - Use information from confirmed bullying cases to improve training development to prevent and address future bullying occurrences. - Review current policies and revise as needed, use information from previously confirmed cases to adapt to policy and procedural gaps or weaknesses. - Ensure required climate assessments are completed (based on Service requirements or as directed). - Work with community members to leverage resources available for Service members and their families, especially for newcomers.